 Ultimate Boot CD is a bootable CDROM for PCs that contain a variety of software for diagnosing and fixing problems on your computer, managing your hard disk partitions, imaging or cloning your hard disk partitions (it includes Partition Saving, see elsewhere on this page), resetting your (forgotten) password on NT, Win2k, or XP, scanning your hard disks for viruses (it includes some free antivirus utilities), etc.

 - DiscWizard for Windows

 If you are moving your system from an old hard disk to a Seagate disk, you can download this free software from Seagate make a clone of your existing hard disk on your new Seagate hard disk.
 The version, at the time this was written, also allows you to make a backup image of your hard disk and restore it.
 Besides running from your Windows system, you can also create a bootable rescue CD from which you can image, clone and restore your hard disk.
-At the time I checked this, this program looks like an old version of Acronis True Image.

 - HDClone Free Edition